Top 23 JMeter Interview Questions & Answers (2021 Update)

 6) Whether the test plans built using JMeter are OS dependent?

-7) Mention what are the types of processor in JMeter?
+7) Mention what are the types of a processor in JMeter?

 - Post processor